keeganl/orbit/README.md

       - Maybe zip or tar in Firebase

 - [x] Consistent way to pull URLs from firebase
-  - [x] Storing the users UID in Custom metadata
+  - [x] Storing the users UID in Custom metadata.
-  - [x] Append to database instead of overwriting
+  - [ ] Append to database instead of overwriting.
-  - [ ] Search for UID
+  - [ ] Search for UID.